krishna116/modern-re2c-tutorials/doc/009-get-tokens-async-multi-shot.md

     ```
     ctx->_yyleng = last_token_size;
     ```
     Follow line is used to reset lexer.
-Don't using it when lexer interrupt(request more input), because the buffer may be inconsecutive when lexer interrupt(you may get half a word).
+Don't use it when lexer interrupt(request more input), because the buffer may be inconsecutive when lexer interrupt(you may get half a word).

     > What does reset mean?
-It tells re2c lexer to discard internal states and restart working.
+It tells re2c lexer to reset internal states and restart working.
 The YYCURSER is a forward iterator and it never goes back, so when you do reset the YYCURSER will hold at its current position.
     ```
     ctx->_state = -1;
     ```